Law enforcement ties, long delay complicate Arbery case

 It doesn’t show Arbery with a firearm, nor have police said they recovered one.

-The footage seemed to refute Gregory McMichael’s version that Arbery “violently attacked” and prompted widespread outrage and calls for justice.
+The footage seemed to refute Gregory McMichael’s version and prompted widespread outrage and calls for justice.
 The case drew national attention, including from Jay-Z and President Donald Trump, who said he was “disturbed.”

 The Georgia Bureau of Investigation took over the case.
 Investigators canvassed the neighborhood, talking to some people who had previously been interviewed and others who hadn’t.